muratk5n/thirdwave/en/index.md

 citizen is one paycheck away from bankruptcy but shitlib looks at him and thinks 'does he identify as non-binary, genderqueer, metrosexual?
 Is he Estonian / Scottish, Scottish / Italian, she/him/they, Polish /
-Eskimo / Whateverfuck?
+Eskimo / Whateverfuck?'
 All these labels create artificial obstacles for relating.. which likely is the aim.

 ---